mAbdullah821/microservices/Level 1 - Communication and Discovery/README.md

 ### 3. Service Spawner (`service.spawner.app.js`)

-Manages the lifecycle of multiple service instances.
+Manages the lifecycle of the entire system:

-**Key Features:**
+- **Automatically starts the Service Discovery Server**
+- Waits for the discovery server to be ready before spawning services
 - Spawns multiple instances of each service
 - Automatic port assignment
 - Health checks before starting services